backerman/PoudriereC2/README.md

 [afct]: https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local#install-the-azure-functions-core-tools

-In a different session, run `npm start` to start a webserver hosting the client.
+In a different session, run `yarn dev` to start a webserver hosting the client.